The Rise of Asian Family Offices and the Growing Demand for Talent

 Asset Classes

-46% of APAC family offices are invested in hedge funds.
+46% of APAC family offices are invested in hedge funds, compared to 33% for the global average.

 And roughly 44% of assets held by Asian family offices were in private and public equity, compared to 30% to 33% in cash and fixed income, according to Hannes Hoffman, Global Head of Family Offices at Citi Private Bank.